freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1580.1

 Now the hashes are the same as they were before you rebased back to `--root`, which is what they are on `main`.
-Enter another `--interactive` rebase.
+Enter another interactive rebase.
 Go back to the first commit you added to this branch, it's `HEAD~5`.

 #### HINTS

 - It's the `git rebase` command with two arguments
+- The two arguments are `--interactive` and `HEAD~5`
 - Enter `git rebase --interactive HEAD~5` into the terminal and press enter
-- If you entered the wrong command, save and exit nano without changing anything.
+- If you entered the wrong command, exit nano without changing anything.
 Then try again.
-- You can save and exit nano by pressing `ctrl+x` then `y` then `enter`.
+- You can exit nano by pressing `ctrl+x`
+- If you accidentally changes something in Nano, press `n` after `ctrl+x` to discard the changes

 ## 1590.
 Squash feat/add-column-references Commits